As far as I’m concerned, whom is a word that was invented to make everyone sound like a butler. (Calvin Trillin)

 [Mother Goose & Grimm cartoon by Mike Peters, 2 December 2006]

-For the rest of you, there’s a video (and history, and hypercorrection) to liven things up.
+There’s also a video and some hypercorrection to liven things up.

 A few language authorities present the rules on who vs. whom and say little or nothing about tone or context, as if the formal register were all anyone needed.
 Many others, however, adopt a more nuanced and realistic position, acknowledging that whom is best suited to formal writing, is usually ignored in speech, and can often be dispensed with in less formal writing.
 There is a fair amount of consensus on this.